rabidaudio/rabid.audio/_posts/2014-12-18-using-grunt-with-jekyll.md

 {% endhighlight %}

 In this case, I'm reading from `package.json` for some variables and `_config.yml` for others.
-In my `_config.yml`, I made a list of the javascript files from my `bower` packages to include, called `vendor`, so once I've loaded the config file, I can acess this with `cfg.vendor`.
+In my `_config.yml`, I made a list of the javascript files from my `bower` packages to include, called `vendor`, so once I've loaded the config file, I can access this with `cfg.vendor`.
 Grunt is smart enough to take the string `'<%= cfg.vendor %>'`, replace it with my YAML array, and then flatten the whole files array so that `output.js` is made of first my included bower javascript files, followed by all javascript files inside the
 `_src` directory.
 Note that while `uglify` has one task, `dist`, with options, `concat` has an `options` object which applies to all